 Influenza season is here.
 All people age 6 months and older should get a flu vaccine every year.
-Many health care providers and clinics already have vaccine available in their offices.
+Most health care providers and clinics have vaccine available in their offices.
 Contact your doctor now to schedule your flu vaccine appointment.
-If you do not have a doctor, many pharmacies and drop-in clinics have flu vaccine available.
+If you do not have a health care provider, many pharmacies and drop-in clinics have flu vaccine available.

-For more information about influenza, including prevention measures and what to do if you are sick, visit the San Francisco Department of Public Health (SFDPH) Flu webpage.
+For more information about influenza, including prevention measures, where to find a flu vaccine in San Francisco, and what to do if you are sick, visit the San Francisco Department of Public Health (SFDPH) Flu webpage.

 Zika Virus Information

 Zika is an infectious disease caused by the Zika virus.
 It is most commonly transmitted to people by mosquito bites.
 Symptoms of Zika typically include fever, rash, joint pain, and/or red eyes.
 Zika is currently circulating in countries in Latin America and the Caribbean, as well as Puerto Rico.
 It is not circulating in the continental United States.
 In response to concerns regarding a potential role of Zika virus in causing birth defects, the Centers for Disease Control and Prevention (CDC) has issued a travel alert for people traveling to regions and certain countries where Zika virus transmission is ongoing.

 For more information about Zika, visit our Zika Virus Information Webpage.

 CDC Zika Testing Recommendations and Timeframe to Wait Before Trying to Conceive by Geographic Location.

 - Read SFDPH Health Alerts for Zika Virus

 - SFDPH Health Advisory: Zika Virus, dated March 29, 2017